Local Coordination and the Geometry of Social Networks: Introduction

 We consider a setting in which agents can communicate locally: there is some radius of communication $r$, and agents can exchange messages with their neighbors, neighbors of neighbors, etc, up to distance $r$.
 This can be viewed as a reduced form model that can capture the end state of a more detailed process, perhaps involving multiple rounds of communication with direct neighbors, which allows messages to travel some distance.

-Messages can be either (locally) public, in which case they are observed by all agents up to distance $r$ (e.g., posting a yard sign) or private.
+We initially assume that agents have the ability to send private messages that are not observed by others.
 On amenable graphs, this suffices for the existence of equilibria with low inefficiency (Theorem~\ref{thm:amenable}).
-Eliminating private communication still allows for low inefficiency, but with some loss (Theorem~\ref{thm:amenable-no-comm}).
+We later consider the case that messages are (locally) public, i.e., observed by all agents up to distance $r$ (e.g., posting a yard sign).
+Eliminating private communication still allows for low inefficiency, but with some loss of efficiency (Theorem~\ref{thm:amenable-no-comm}).

 In non-amenable graphs, inefficiency is high, even when private communication is allowed, and indeed even when incentives are not a constraint.
 Our general result in this setting (Theorem~\ref{thm:non-amenable-general}) is thus also a contribution to the study of stochastic processes on non-amenable graphs, which is an active area of research.
-This result also has a distributed computing interpretation: no distributed algorithm running on the nodes of a graph using local information can yield highly correlated outputs when the graph is non-amenable.

 The low-inefficiency equilibria we construct on amenable graphs have a simple structure: agents are divided into communities, each community has a leader, and each leader messages the community with instructions determining the action they coordinate on.
 We call such an equilibrium a leader equilibrium.
 When communities are insular there are no incentive issues.
 However, when agents have neighbors who are members of a different community one has to make sure they have no incentive to deviate and follow the other leader's instructions.
 This issue can be solved by private communication between leaders and their communities (Theorem~\ref{thm:amenable}).
 When private communication is not allowed, these issues can be overcome by a careful construction of communities that are sufficiently insular (Theorem~\ref{thm:amenable-no-comm}).
 These results show that on amenable graphs there are efficient leader equilibria.
 The converse is also true: the existence of an efficient leader equilibrium implies that the graph is amenable.